Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 Chinese official hats during the Qing Dynasty

-Qing dynasty official hat is also divided into winter wear Nuan Mao and Liang Mao (凉帽, cool hat).
+Qing dynasty official hat is also divided into winter wear Nuan Mao and summer wear Liang Mao (凉帽, cool hat).
 Nuan Mao of the hat body for the cylinder, made of mink, fox and other skins, brim up, the top surface of the hat was conical; Liang Mao for inverted flared mouth type, with rattan silk, bamboo silk woven into.

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-19Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-20